petsc/petsc/doc/faq/index.rst

 size of 100 and run on two processors, this cannot work since the sum of the local sizes is 4, not 100.

 What Does Corrupt Argument Or Caught Signal Or SEGV Or Segmentation Violation Or Bus Error Mean?
-Can I Use Valgrind To Debug Memory Corruption Issues?
+Can I Use Valgrind Or CUDA-Memcheck To Debug Memory Corruption Issues?
 ------------------------------------------------------------------------------------------------------------------------------------------------------

 Sometimes it can mean an argument to a function is invalid.
 In Fortran this may be caused